cindycas/Directory/README.md

-# yellowPages
+# SQL Directory
-Final Project Database Design and Development
+Database Design and Development | Project

 I want to create a database that hosts everything that is necessary to create a directory.
 The purpose is to store various details about a person; some of the information that the database will hold are first name,